RareSkills/solana-tutorial/content/solana-pda/solana-pda.md

 }
 ```

-When the `seed` and `bump` are absent, **the Anchor program is now expecting us to create an account first, then pass the account to the program.
+When `seeds` and `bump` are absent, **the Anchor program is now expecting us to create an account first, then pass the account to the program.
 Since we create the account ourselves, its address will not be "derived from" the address of the program.
 In other words, it will not be a program derived account (PDA)**.

 Creating an account for the program is as simple as generating a new keypair (in the same manner we used to [test different signers in Anchor](https://www.rareskills.io/post/anchor-signer)).
 Yes, this may sound a bit terrifying that we hold the secret key for an account the program is using to store data — we will revisit this in a bit.
 For now, here is the Typescript code to create a new account and pass it to the program above.
 We will call attention to the important parts next: